camcastera/INNA-for-DeepLearning/indian_for_keras/README.md

 This is the keras implementation for the INDIAN algorithm based on the paper *An Inertial Newton Algorithm for Deep Learning* ([arXiv version](https://arxiv.org/abs/1905.12278)) by C. Castera, J. Bolte, C. Fevotte and E. Pauwels.
 It has been tested with Keras 2.2.4 and Tensorflow 1.12.0 as backend.

+If you want the Tensorflow version, you can find it [here](https://github.com/camcastera/Indian-for-DeepLearning/tree/master/indian_for_tensorflow/)

 To learn how to install and use Keras and Tensorflow, please see [the Keras official website](https://keras.io/).

 The main code is in the file [indian.py](https://github.com/camcastera/Indian-for-DeepLearning/blob/master/indian_for_keras/indian.py).